-Identify and make recommendations to address any gaps in accessibility regarding the Service's physical structures and accessibility of patrol response services
+Identify and make recommendations to address any gaps in accessibility regarding the Service's physical structures and accessibility of patrol response services.

-AODA and Regulations are reviewed as they relate to physical structures and the accessibility of patrol response services.

-Gaps in accessibility regarding WPS physical structures and patrol response services are identified and recommendations are made to address gaps.

-Gaps in accessibility are identified and recommendations are scheduled for implementation at Windsor Police Service buildings & structures.

-Patrol services are compliant with the AODA and Ontario Human Rights Code.
+Objectives Outputs Within the 3 year duration of the Project accessib AODA and Regulations are reviewed as they relate to physical structures and the accessibility of patrol response services.
+Target completion date: February 2013 Gaps in accessibility regarding WPS physical structures and patrol response services are identified and recommendations are made to address gaps.
+Target completion date: February 2013 Outcomes 3 to 5 years after the launch of the Project Gaps in accessibility are identified and recommendations are scheduled for implementation at Windsor Police Service buildings & structures.
+Patrol services are compliant with the AODA and Ontario Human Rights Code .
+Outcomes 5 to 10 years after the launch of the Project WPS bu uildings & structures are fully accessible to all Service members and